IlyaZinkovich/ilyazinkovich.github.io/_posts/2019/apr/2019-04-07-cacheable.md

 >Annotate this method with `@Cacheable` and Spring will do the rest."
 >Every Spring Tutorial Author, all the time.

-But when it comes to a slightly non-trivial caching problem or when the application is heavily refactored, Spring force is leaving you and everything breaks apart.
+But when it comes to a slightly non-trivial caching problem or when the application is being heavily refactored, Spring force is leaving you and everything breaks apart.
 Let's see why it happens and what are the alternatives.

 <!--more-->